Choosing an Awning Style to Match Your Home or Business

 The elongated dome awning has the same iconic come shape yet is elongated to provide cover for a longer area.

 The elongated dome awning is also used like a portico and may extend out from a business.
 You often see this at restaurant doors, offering both a welcome and cover for customers.

-This type of awning’s attached to either a home or business.
-It often gives awnings a more modern edged look.
+This type of awning’s attached to either a home or a business.
+It often gives awnings a more modern-edged look.
 As the name suggests, it is a quarter of a round circle shape.
 It starts at the building and extends to one-quarter of the circle in awning coverage.

 The drop shade awning is very much like the name suggests more of shade than a traditional awning.
 It may not extend away from the structure it attaches to.
 Instead, it goes up and down to provide protection from outdoor light and sun.